AntoineHo/HapPy/README.md

 ## 4. Example

 Here is an example on how to use HapPy.
 HapPy requires a sorted BAM file as input.
 Here the PacBio long reads are mapped to the assembly with minimap2, and the output is sorted with samtools.
 The sorted BAM file is also indexed with samtools.
-The module depth computes the coverage histogram from the BAM file, and then the module estimate computes the AUC ratio and TSS.
-Here the max x value for the contaminant peak is set to 35, the max x value for the diploid peak is set to 120, and the min y for a peak is set to 150000.
+The module depth computes the coverage histogram from the BAM file, and then the module estimate computes the haploidy metrics H. Here the max x value for the contaminant peak is set to 35, the max x value for the diploid peak is set to 120, and the min y for a peak is set to 150000.
 The expected genome size is set to 102M.

 ```
 minimap2 -ax map-pb assembly.fasta.gz pacbio_reads.fasta.gz --secondary=no | samtools sort -o mapping_LR.map-pb.bam -T tmp.ali
 samtools index mapping_LR.map-pb.bam
 Hap.py depth mapping_LR.map-pb.bam happy_output
 Hap.py estimate --max-contaminant 35 --max-diploid 120 --min-peak 150000 happy_output/mapping_LR.map-pb.bam.hist .
-102M
 ```